 Capital assets, which include land, land improvements, buildings and improvements, and vehicles and equipment, are reported in the government-wide financial statements and the enterprise fund financial statements.
-Capital assets are defined by the District as assets with an initial individual cost of more than \$1,000 for office equipment and tools, \$2,000 for equipment, \$3,000 for buildings and land improvements, \$5,000 for construction and remodel projects and a normal useful life of more than one year.
+Capital assets are defined by the District as assets with an initial individual cost of more than \$10,000 for office equipment, tools, operations equipment, buildings, land improvements and for construction and remodel projects with a normal useful life of more than three years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair market value at the date of donation.